habamax/sandcastle-theme/README.md

 (package-vc-install "https://github.com/habamax/sandcastle-theme")
 ```

-Or download `forget-me-not-theme.el` into your `custom-theme-directory`.
+Or download `sandcastle-theme.el` into your `custom-theme-directory`.

 ## Other themes